Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/API/Events/trait.md

 [Namespace: `Cwl.API.Processors;`](https://github.com/gottyduke/Elin.Plugins/tree/master/CustomWhateverLoader/API/Processors)

 Event raised when game creates a `Trait`.
-You may use this event to mutate the trait.
+You may use this event to mutate the trait or check if certain trait is instantiated.

 ## `TraitTransform`